2026 Education Policy

 REIC will provide written notice (via email) thirty (30) calendar days prior to the start

 date of the course, should the course need to be cancelled or rescheduled.
+Registrants

-fee or transferred to the next available session of the course.
+transferred to the next available session of the course.

 2.2